Temporomandibular Disorder TMD & TMJ

 - Avoid clenching your teeth

 - Don't cradle the phone receiver between your head and shoulder — either use a headset or hold the receiver to your ear

 - Chew food evenly on both sides of your mouth

 - Do not sit with your chin rested on your hand

 - Practice good posture — keep your head up, back straight, and shoulders squared

-Many people get TMD without ever having braces.
+Many people get TMD or TMJ without ever having braces.
 Symptoms usually wax and wane regardless of whether braces are worn.
 If you are experiencing any of the symptoms listed above and are concerned that you're a candidate for TMD treatment, please contact our office for a consultation.